 Access Projects are extra credit.
-You may submit the files by the end of the term and points earned will be added to your Homework score when final grades are calculated.
+You may submit the files by the due date listed in your syllabus and points earned will be added to your Homework score when final grades are calculated.
+Access is not available for Mac so Mac users will have to do it in a computer lab on campus.